-So you’ve started working in an office.
-Maybe you recently graduated -- congratulations!
-You’ve gotten to the point where you're finally used to the nine-to-five schedule, know how the coffee machine works, and have hopefully found your niche in your company culture.
-But there’s one thing left… performance reviews.
+So you’re fairly new to working in your office.
+Maybe you recently graduated -- congratulations! — or you’ve transitioned from another industry.
+You’ve settled in enough to where you're finally used to the nine-to-five schedule; you know how to finesse the temperamental copy machine into working (usually), and have hopefully found your niche in your company culture.
+But there’s one thing left you haven’t tackled yet: performance reviews.

 Some companies do performance reviews semiannually, and some quarterly, but most companies still stick to an annual schedule.
 If you’ve never had a performance review before (sometimes known as performance appraisals), preparing for one might be stressful.
 But don’t worry—reviews are designed to help you improve your work, and there’s plenty you can do before your performance review to make sure that you go in ready to make the most of your meeting.

 Preparing for your first performance review

 Many companies will expect you to write a self-evaluation before your performance evaluation.
 You’ll typically be expected to evaluate your performance over the course of the year—or however long you’ve been working at the company—including your overall strengths as an employee, areas where you could still improve, and most importantly your specific accomplishments.

 It can be hard—and frustrating—to try to see yourself from your manager’s point of view.
 After all, you might find yourself thinking, isn’t the whole point of a performance review that they review your performance?
 But writing a self-assessment is actually a great opportunity for you to remind your manager of all the important and exciting work you’ve done over the course of the year.
-It makes for a more effective performance review overall.
+It can also show them that you’re already aware of some of your opportunities for growth; self-evaluation makes for a more effective performance review overall.
 After all, you know more about your performance than anybody else does—your manager included.

 Think back over the last year and make a list of things to highlight in your meeting.
 If your company's using an employee performance management software like Lattice, this should be fairly easy.

 1. Was there a time you really took initiative at work?